oils-for-unix/oils/doc/getting-started.md

 - On Arch Linux and other distros,`$LANG` may not get set without `/etc/profile`.
 Adding `source /etc/profile` to your `oshrc` may solve this problem.
-- See [OSH Compatibility Tips](https://github.com/oils-for-unix/oils/wiki/OSH-Compatibility-Tips) to configure programs that rely on `eval` to initialize (e.g., starship, zoxide).
+- See [OSH Compatibility Tips](https://github.com/oils-for-unix/oils/wiki/OSH-Compatibility-Tips) to configure programs that rely on `eval` to initialize (e.g. starship, zoxide).

 ### `sh` and Bash Docs Are Useful for OSH